Velocidex/presentations/presentations/sans_apac_2023/index.md

 ## What is Digital Forensics anyway?

 * Trying to reconstruct the past
-  * What occured on this system?
+  * What occurred on this system?
   * When did this occur?

 * Locard's exchange principal